Sylvester254/Sylvester254.github.io/_projects/[11]BookMaker.md

 ---
-name: BookMaker
+name: Automated BookMaker
 tools: [Python, Reportlab, Pillow, Ebooklib, HTML, CSS]
 image:
 description: Python-Powered PDF & Ebook Creation Tool
 ---

-<h1 style="font-family: Georgia;">BookMaker</h1>
+<h1 style="font-family: Georgia;">Automated BookMaker</h1>

 ---

 ## Overview

-BookMaker is a Python-based tool designed to streamline the book publication process by automatically generating well-formatted printable PDF books and ebooks.
+Automated BookMaker is a Python-based tool designed to streamline the book publication process by automatically generating well-formatted printable PDF books and ebooks.
 It leverages open-source libraries to create professional, US Royal size books complete with preface pages, title pages, content pages, and closing pages.
 The tool also generates a matching cover page and a spine that adjusts its width according to the book's page count.
 This automation makes book publication efficient, allowing for the rapid creation of print-ready and e-book formats suitable for platforms like Amazon.

 ---